 The SHAD experience is a lifelong experience and begins with our month-long summer program, which will show you what you can achieve if you think big and pursue your extraordinary potential.

-Each year, top-performing Grades 10, 11 and 12 students (Secondaire IV, V, or CEGEP 1 in Quebec) or the international equivalent, compete for a place in the month-long program, which is focused on STEM (science, technology, engineering & math) disciplines.
-More than 600 students are accepted annually to participate and live in-residence on one of our host university campuses across Canada during the July program.
+Each year, top-performing Grades 10, 11 and 12 students (Secondaire IV, V, or CEGEP 1 in Quebec) or the international equivalent, compete for a place in the month-long program, which is focused on STEAM (science, technology, engineering, arts & math) disciplines.
+Approximately 700 students are accepted annually to participate and live in-residence on one of our host university campuses across Canada during the July program.

 “SHAD is a time in your life when anything you think of can become a reality.
 I really believe if you go through high school without SHAD, you’re not getting the complete experience.
 It’s that essential.
 You have to go!” - Bruce Gao, SHAD '12